-The Working group to establish a clear way of measuring ICT penetration levels for the region;
+The Working group to establish a clear way of measuring ICT penetration levels within the region;

+That WG2 review of infrastructure connectivity gap extends beyond infrastructure sharing and should incorporate infrastructure sharing.

 That, the Congress adopt the works of WG2 above and consider the recommendations hereto.

 7.3.
 WG3 – ICT APPLICATIONS, CONSUMER PROTECTION ISSUES AND CYBER SECURITY